mbachmann/selenium-java-tutorial/README.md

 * Use PageFactory for Initialization
 * Reusable Methods: searchFor(String query)

-## Chapter 6: Forms & Events
+## Chapter 6: Advanced Techniques

 * Test a form (e.g., contact form)
 * Use Select for dropdowns
 * Check validation error messages with getText()

-## Chapter 7: Alerts, Frames, Popups

 * Test accepting a JavaScript alert
 * Switch to an iFrame and interact with a button
 * Open a new tab/window and check content
+* JavaScriptExecutor

-## Chapter 8: Error Analysis & Logging
+## Chapter 7: Error Analysis & Logging

 * Implement screenshots in case of errors
 * Simulate an error and analyze the screenshot + log

+## Chapter 8: Test Execution with Maven and Junit

+* use surefire for text execution

 ## Chapter 9: Best Practices